jfo/blog/source/drafts/sild12.md

 including.

 Traditionally in Lisp, the atom "T" is used to denote generic truthiness, and the empty list itself in used to represent falsity.
-I can see the elegancein this- though I haven't yet formally decided how to represent either of these things, it is arguable that the `NIL` cell that terminates every list is adequate to represent falsehood.
+I can see the elegance in this- though I haven't yet formally decided how to represent either of these things, it is arguable that the `NIL` cell that terminates every list is adequate to represent falsehood.
 Since the `NIL` cell is foundationally